BTS's agency apologizes over band member's A-bomb shirt

 "We will carefully examine and review not only these issues but all activities involving Big Hit and our artists based on a firm understanding of diverse social, historical and cultural considerations to ensure that we never cause any injury, pain or distress to anyone," the agency statement said.

-The seven-member band, which has worldwide following, is the first South Korean artists in May to top the Billboard 200 albums chart with "Love Yourself: Tear."
+The seven members of the band, which has a worldwide following, in May became the first South Korean artists to top the Billboard 200 albums chart with "Love Yourself: Tear."
 The band began its Japan tour earlier this week.

 South Korean K-pop and movie stars are extremely popular in Japan and other Asian countries.